4th July 2018

 Cryptocurrency exchanges: Legal, must register with the Financial Services Agency

-Japan has the world’s most progressive regulatory climate for cryptocurrencies and, as of April 2017, recognizes Bitcoin and other digital currencies as legal property under the Payment Services Act.
-Japan is the world’s biggest market for Bitcoin and, in December 2017, the National Tax Agency ruled that gains on cryptocurrencies should be categorized as ‘miscellaneous income’ and investors taxed at rates of 15%-55%.
+Japan currently has the world’s most progressive regulatory climate for cryptocurrencies and recognizes Bitcoin and other digital currencies as legal property under the Payment Services Act (PSA).
+Following those regulations, crypto exchanges in Japan are required to be registered and comply with traditional AML/CFT obligations.
+Japan is the world’s biggest market for Bitcoin and, in December 2017, the National Tax Agency ruled that gains on cryptocurrencies should be categorized as ‘miscellaneous income’ and investors taxed accordingly.

 Recent regulations include amendments to the PSA and to the Financial Instruments and Exchange Act (FIEA), which took effect in May 2020.
 The amendments introduce the term “crypto-asset” (instead of “virtual currency”), place greater restrictions on managing users’ virtual money, and more tightly regulate crypto derivatives trading.
 Under the new rules, cryptocurrency custody service providers (that do not sell or purchase crypto assets) fall under the scope of the PSA while cryptocurrency derivatives businesses fall under the scope of the FIEA.
 Cryptocurrency exchange regulations in Japan are similarly progressive.
 Under the PSA, only businesses with a competent local Financial Bureau are allowed to operate as a cryptocurrency exchange, however, in keeping with Japan’s progressive stance, foreign cryptocurrency exchanges are permitted to register where they can demonstrate an equivalent registration standard in their host country.